lswainemoore/hyde/_posts/2016-08-18-missing-romney-votes.md

 Anyway, my objective here was not to convince.
 I was mainly interested in:

 1. Verifying (out of my own personal curiosity more than anything else) Godfrey's claim about the 2012 primaries, which I found to be partially true though probably overstated, and
-2. Brushing up on my Pandas skills, which I at least partially accomplished.
+2. Brushing up on my Pandas skills, which I at least partially accomplished, with much help from Stack Overflow...

 Please let me know if my results or analysis seem off, or if you find a mistake in my code!